DoepDopiDope/WerewolvesCompany/README.md

 ## Known issues

+Major:
+- Players who join late will not be given a role
+- Some people cannot use their use their roles action.
+But I don't know if it's because of the mod itself or because of some interactions with the 90 mods we're using.
+- Sometimes, a player may not receive a role upon roles distribution.
+I'm not sure why.
+Possible explanations, to try:
+  - It might be when it's the first time a player uses the mod, maybe it requires restarting the game
+  - It mgiht be some other mods interferring with WC ?
+- Players can use their role action through walls.

+Minor:
+- Spectator does not display the correct roles.
+I think it's because it's because it displays the role before it has finished updating it.
 - When dead, the console may spam errors because it's trying to check if someone is in front of the dead player.
 - The first time a non-host looks up the list of active roles on the terminal, it will appear empty.
-- When dying to a Werewolf/Witch, the ToolTip saying that you were killed in such a manner does vanishes as soon as the alive-HUD disappears, therefore making it invisible.
 - 'wc debug distrib' only works as a host, and will not do anything if performed as a client
-- Players can use their role action through walls.

 ## Contact